 On 14 August 2019 the Company issued 10,000,000 Loan Plan Shares to the Chief Geologist at the market price of 3.2 cents per share.
-The PFS was completed on 16 June 2021, of which 5,000,000 shares were released from escrow on 1 July 2021.
-5,000,000 of the shares are subject to trading restrictions will be escrowed until the of a bankable feasibility study.
+The prefeasibility study was completed on 16 June 2021 and 5,000,000 shares were released from escrow on 1 July 2021.
+5,000,000 of the shares are subject to trading restrictions will be escrowed until the completion of a bankable feasibility study on either the Speewah Project or High Purity Alumina Project.
 The shares have been funded by a limited recourse loan from the Company with a 4-year term and zero interest rate, the loan is repayable at the end of the term or from the proceeds of any shares sold after escrow release.
 In the event that any shares sold are less than 3.2 cents the Company will only recoup the value of the shares sold at the respective price in repayment of the loan, or part thereof.

 The Loan Plan Shares have been accounted for as an in-substance option award.
 The fair value of the equity instrument granted was estimated as at the date of grant using the Black and Scholes model taking into account the terms and conditions upon which the shares were granted.
 Please refer to Note 18(g).
-The value brought to account as a share-based payment expense in the year ended 30 June 2021 was \$13,995.
+The value brought to account as a share-based payment expense in the year ended 30 June 2022 was \$43,601.